daniel-manrique/daniel-manrique.github.io/_projects/1_project.md

 ---
 layout: page
-title: PPA for neuroscience
+title: Point pattern analysis (PPA) for neuroscience
-description: Point pattern analysis (PPA) for neuroscience
+description: Implementation of Point pattern analysis (PPA) to examine the spatial arrangement/distribution of cells.
 img: assets/img/Pointanalysis.png
 importance: 1
-category: work
+category: Data analysis
 related_publications: true
 ---

 I am exploring ways to incorporate Point patterns analysis (PPA) for the analysis of microscopy images in neuroscience.
-This allows investigation the spatial arrangement of cells like neurons and neuroglia in healthy and disease conditions.
-To achieve this goal I meanly implement to spatstat package in R-programming language.
+PPA allows the investigation of the spatial arrangement/distribution of cells, like neurons and neuroglia, in the healthy and disease central nervous system.
+Indeed, it has application in multiple biomedical fields.
+I perform point pattern analysis using the [spatstat](https://spatstat.org/download.html) package in R-programming language.

 <div class="row">